-We coordinate the Rural Vocational Placement process – the only centralised list of rural hospital vacancies in the state.
+We coordinate the Rural and Remote Vacancy List – the only centralised list of rural and remote hospital vacancies in the state.

-The vocational employment vacancy list is published annually around July.
+The Rural and Remote Vacancy List is published annually around July.

-Take a look at some of the vocational training opportunities our trainees are currently pursuing.
+Take a look at the rural and remote employment opportunities our trainees and Fellows are currently pursuing.

 Majad Page | Mt Isa

 The thing I love about Rural Generalism is obviously the ability to stay true to general practice as my roots and to specialise in areas… so with all these skills, I’m not only able to fulfil my love for general practice but also to help the community with other speciality skills I’ve obtained over the years through the QRGP.

 We enjoy the diversity of working in both the hospital emergency department and ward, the GP and in our advanced skills.
 It makes for an interesting week.
 The best things by far about being rural GPs are the relationships we have formed, the short commute (we even make it home for lunch most days!) and the wider rural support network that we are developing.

 Ky Baxendell | Longreach

 It was always my hope to end up in a town where I could provide a mix of services including primary care, hospital based services and obstetrics.
 Longreach has afforded me the opportunity to work within a dedicated and dynamic team of health professionals and to live in, and serve, a very social and intensely proud community.